tarantool/cartridge/rst/cartridge_dev.rst

       end
    end

-For more information on the usage of Tarantool's HTTP server, see `its documentation <https://github.com/tarantool/http>`_.
+For more information on using Tarantool's HTTP server, see `its documentation <https://github.com/tarantool/http>`_.

 .. _cartridge-auth-enable: